 But as the road went on and the epic views became consistent, I started to appreciate that this drive is fucking awesome.

 Suddenly we hit Bixby Bridge with no warning at all, and I pulled over for the obligatory photos.
-To be honest, I don’t quite get why Bixby Bridge is so famous.
+To be quite honest with you, I don’t quite get why Bixby Bridge is so famous.
 Like, it’s just a bridge.
-If it wasn’t apparently so “iconic” (I don’t think it is in the UK, or maybe I’m showing my ignorance), I wouldn’t even have given it a second thought, yet it’s one of the most photographed objects on the west coast USA.
+If it wasn’t apparently so “iconic” (I don’t think it’s well known in the UK, or maybe I’m showing my ignorance), I wouldn’t even have given it a second thought, yet it’s one of the most photographed objects on the west coast USA.

 But maybe that’s just me.